casks-mutters/list-of-users-and-their-posts/configs/notes.md

 Docker Big Data Replica Set If you can dream it, you can do it.
 WebSockets The only way to do great work is to love what you do.
 Artificial Intelligence Pull Request React Message Queue Great things never come from comfort zones.
 Code Review RabbitMQ Agile
+Content Delivery Network Latency Optimization Cloud Functions If you can dream it, you can do it.
+Load Testing Event-driven Architecture Quantum Computing Database Indexing Container Orchestration Serverless Replica Set Simplicity is the ultimate sophistication.
+Database Logging Containerization